ppone/docs/guides/custom-fields.md

 ### Using custom fields

-Now when you are creating a new customer account or drafting an invoice you will see your newly created custom field as an option when creating a customer account or drafting a new invoice.

-And that's all it takes to setup and deploy custom fields.
+Once you have created a custom field you can begin using it immediately.
+When creating or editing data (i.e. customers and invoices) in the application you will see form elements for the custom fields you have added.

+If you have enabled customer visibility on your custom field, then customers will see it in the customer portal and on documents.
+Not every object supports displaying custom field values to a customer.
+This feature is primarily reserved for custom fields on customers, invoices and line items.
 Any non-empty, customer-visible custom field will be displayed on the invoice presented to your customer.
-If the custom field is empty on the invoice then it will inherit its value from the customer account (when that has been set).
+If the custom field is empty on the invoice then it will inherit its value from the customer account.

+These object types can display a custom field to customers when enabled:
+- Customer
+- Invoice
+- Estimate
+- Credit Note
+- Line Item
+- Subscription

 [![Custom Field Invoice](/docs/img/custom-field-invoice.png)](/docs/img/custom-field-invoice.png)